 Best Impressions was there at the beginning, creating a cool, contemporary brand that was in perfect tune with the market it set out to serve and captured the imagination, and we designed the suite of publicity to go with it.

-Within areas of scenic beauty, lovely market towns and pretty villages, we should be doing our best to encourage modal shift and make repeated leisure trips by bus a no brainier, especially if the product is attractive in terms of frequency, comfort and convenience.
+Within areas of scenic beauty, lovely market towns and pretty villages, we should be doing our best to encourage modal shift and make repeated leisure trips by bus a no-brainer, especially if the product is attractive in terms of frequency, comfort and convenience.

-We also designed a full suite of attractive tourist-focused marketing collateral, based on the theme ‘so much to discover, just a bus ride away’ including bus stop flags along the line of route to inspire greater confidence in using the services.
+We also designed a full suite of attractive tourist-focused marketing collateral, based on the theme of ‘great places to go, all just a bus ride away,’ including bus stop flags along the line of route to inspire greater confidence in using the services.
 Results were immediate with ridership increasing almost from day one.